Fine Art Insurance

 Why Choose Us for Fine Art Insurance?

-• Bespoke fine art insurance with agreed value cover that reflects what each item is truly worth
+• A bespoke approach to fine art insurance with agreed value cover to reflect each items true worth

-• Tailored protection for artwork kept at home, in secure storage, or while being moved from one location to another.
+• Tailored protection for artwork no matter where it’s kept.
+Whether that’s at home, in secure storage, or in transit.

-• Access to trusted restoration experts who have the experience to handle repairs with care and precision
+• Access to a network of trusted restoration experts who have the experience to handle repairs with care and attention.

-• Multi-piece policies to keep things simple, with flexible terms and potential savings for covering multiple items.
+• Multi piece policies with flexible terms, including savings on premiums for multiple items.

-• Dedicated brokers who work with you directly, offering support that’s personal and knowledgeable
+• A dedicated broker who will work directly with you by offering ongoing support and guidance.

 Insuring Fine Art